-115.53 Inmate access to outside confidential support services Auditor Overall Determination: Meets Standard Auditor Discussion The following evidence was analyzed in making the compliance determination: Documents: (Policies, directives, forms, files, records, etc.) OCCD No. IO.414 Prison Rape Elimination Act (PREA) Orange County Corrections Department Inmate Handbook Contract between Orange County Corrections and Victim Service Center of Central Florida, Inc. 2.
-Interviews: 1.
-Specialized staff 2.
-Random inmates 3.
-Targeted inmates 3.
-Site Review Observations: 1.
-Housing units Findings (by provision): 115.53(a).
+115.53 Inmate access to outside confidential support services

+The following evidence was analyzed in making the compliance determination:

+- 1. Documents: (Policies, directives, forms, files, records, etc.)

+- 1. OCCD No. IO.414 Prison Rape Elimination Act (PREA)

+- 2. Orange County Corrections Department Inmate Handbook

+- 3. Contract between Orange County Corrections and Victim Service Center of Central Florida, Inc.

+- 2. Interviews:

+- 1. Specialized staff

+- 2. Random inmates

+- 3. Targeted inmates

+- 3. Site Review Observations:

+- 1. Housing units

+115.53(a).
 The facility provided information from OCCD No. IO.414 Prison Rape Elimination Act (PREA) in the PAQ.
-The order states that the Department shall provide inmates with access to outside victim advocates for emotional support service related to sexual abuse via telephone numbers and mailing addresses.
+The order states that the Department shall provide inmates with access to outside victim advocates for emotional support services related to sexual abuse via telephone numbers and mailing addresses.
 The auditor was also provided the Orange County Corrections Department Inmate Handbook in the PAQ.
-On page 20, the auditor located the Confidential Emotional Support Services section, which provides inmates the complete information where they can call or write to contact an advocate for emotional support.
-The agency does not house persons detained solely for civil immigration purposes, so this provision doe not apply.
-During the onsite phase of the audit, the auditor interviewed 26 random inmates.
-20 of the 26 inmates interviewed could explain to the auditor the available support and advocacy services.
-They knew that these services were available if someon were a victim of sexual abuse, but also knew they could contact someone outside because they had read it in the Handbook.
+On page 20, the auditor located the Confidential Emotional Support

+Services section, which provides inmates with the complete information where they can call or write to contact an advocate for emotional support.
+The agency does not house persons detained solely for civil immigration purposes, so this provision does not apply.

+During the onsite phase of the audit, the auditor interviewed 27 random inmates.
+22 of the 27 inmates interviewed could explain to the auditor the available support and advocacy services.
+They knew that these services were available if someone was a victim of sexual abuse, but also knew they could contact someone outside because they had read it in the Handbook.
 They did not know the phone number or address but knew it was in the Handbook.
 None of the inmates had used the services.
-The other six inmates were not aware of those services.
-The auditor interviewed four inmates who had reported sexual abuse.
-All four inmates were given the opportunity to contact a victim advocate and they chose not to.
+The other five inmates were not aware of those services.
+The auditor interviewed five inmates who had reported sexual abuse.
+All five inmates were given the opportunity to contact a victim advocate and they chose not to.
 They told the auditor they saw no reason to talk with someone but knew they could do that.
 Based on this analysis, the auditor finds the facility in compliance with this provision.

 115.53(b).
 The auditor was also provided the Orange County Corrections Department Inmate Handbook in the PAQ.
-On page 20, the auditor located the Confidential Emotional Support Services section, which provides inmates the complete information where they can call or write to contact an advocate for emotional support.
+On page 20, the auditor located the Confidential Emotional Support Services section, which provides inmates with the complete information where they can call or write to contact an advocate for emotional support.
 In the Handbook, the inmates are advised that communication with victim advocacy services will be kept confidential, except information that requires mandatory reporting, such as if the inmate intends to harm himself or someone else.
 The inmate is also advised that if the inmate is asking the advocate to report the PREA allegation, the inmate must sign a release of information first.

-During the onsite phase of the audit, the auditor interviewed 26 random inmates.
-20 of the 26 inmates interviewed could explain to the auditor the available support and advocacy services.
+During the onsite phase of the audit, the auditor interviewed 27 random inmates.
+21 of the 27 inmates interviewed could explain to the auditor the available support and advocacy services.
 Those inmates were aware of the confidentiality because they read it in the Handbook.
-The other six inmates were not aware of those services.
-The auditor interviewed four inmates who had reported sexual abuse.
-All four inmates were given the opportunity to contact a victim advocate and they chose not to.
+The other five inmates were not aware of those services.
+The auditor interviewed five inmates who had reported sexual abuse.
+All five inmates were given the opportunity to contact a victim advocate and they chose not to.
 They told the auditor they saw no reason to talk with someone but knew they could do that.
 They were not aware of the level of confidentiality.
 Based on this analysis, the auditor finds the facility in compliance with this provision.
-115.53(c).
-In the PAQ, the agency provided the auditor a copy of the Contract between Orange County Corrections and Victim Service Center of Central Florida, Inc. The contract provides for the Victim Service Center (VSC) to provide victim